DurveshRNaik/myChatbot/README.md

 Before you begin, ensure you have the following installed:

 * Node.js and npm (or yarn)
-* Basic knowledge of React.js
-* Basic knowledge of JavaScript
+* Basic knowledge of React.js and JavaScript
 * A **Google API Key** for the Gemini AI Tool.

 ## 🔑 Installation and Setup